errgrab/42_ushell/README.md

 # 42_ushell
-Microshell made in an afternoon.
+Microshell made in an afternoon. (not anymore)